lengran/OpenPrefirePrac/README.md

 ## Current development progress

 Current it's still under active developing.

-I only did one practice profile (de\_inferno banana\_to\_b) other's are dummy profiles and might not be useful.
+Finished practices:

+- de_inferno
+    - A short to A site
+    - A apartments to A site
+    - Banana to B site
+- de_dust2
+    - Some dummy practices of little if not no use.

 TODO:

 1. Create prefire profiles for all maps.
-2. Optimize how bots are spawned (bug fixes).
-3. Add localization support.
+2. Add localization support.
-4. Allow bots to shoot.
+3. Allow bots to shoot and set bots difficulty.
-5. Give player weapons.
+4. Give player weapons.